TritonDataCenter/rfd/rfd/0121/README.md

 --vm=<name> --destroy` must be used.

-It is possible to run an arbitrary number of `bhyve` instances in the global zone or non-global zones, subject to resource limitations.
+It is possible to run an arbitrary number of `bhyve` instances in the global zone or non-global zones, subject to resource constraints.

 ## The bhyve brand

-The bhyve brand will be inplemented in a way that allows it to be included in illumos so as to benefit from community involvement and to minimize the troubles associated with maintaining a fork.
+The bhyve brand will be implemented in a way that allows it to be included in illumos so as to benefit from community involvement and to minimize the troubles associated with maintaining a fork.
 The key implication for SmartOS is that all interaction between `vmadm[d]` and the `bhyve` must be through